sundelinustc/IBMMA/README.md

 # Installation

 IBMMA is still at its beta version.
-Users please download the whole folder and unpack it somewhere in your computer.
+Users please download the whole folder and unpack it somewhere (the working space) in your computer.
+Make sure that, in this folder, there are a file called "path_para.xlsx" and a folder called "SDL_functions".

+# File Structure

+**path_para.xlsx**: This file contains all information of paths and parameters for statistical analysis.